 Model

-The central component of the pattern.
-It is the application's dynamic data structure, independent of the user interface.[5]
-It directly manages the data, logic and rules of the application.
+Central component of the pattern It is the dynamic data structure of the application, independent of the user interface.[5]
+It manages the data, logic, and rules of the application.

-In our project, it’s the MongoDB modals that represent how data is stored in the mongoDB database.
+In our project, the MongoDB modals represent how data are stored in the mongoDB database.

 View

-The view is a visual representation of the data- like a chart, diagram, table, form.
+The view is a visual representation of the data, such as charts, diagrams, tables, and forms.

-The view contains all functionality that directly interacts with the user - like clicking a button, or an enter event.
+The view contains all functionalities that directly interact with the user, such as clicking a button or an enter event.

-In our project, the presentation part is implemented in the React.js in the format of components.
+In our project, the presentation part is implemented in React.js in the format of the components.

 Controller.

 The controller connects the model and view.
-The controller converts inputs from the view to demands to retrieve/update data in the model.
+The controller converts inputs from the viewpoint of the demands to retrieve/update data in the model.

-The controller receives input from view, uses logic to translate the input to a demand for the model, the model grabs the data, the controller passes data from the model back to the view for the user to see in a nice display.
+The controller receives input from view, uses logic to translate the input to a demand for the model, the model grabs the data, and the controller passes data from the model back to the view for the user to see in a nice display.

-In our project it’s a JavaScript file the contains the needed logic to manipulate the data coming from the database and to handle requests given by the Express.js router.
+In our project, it is a JavaScript file that contains the required logic to manipulate the data coming from the database and to handle requests given by the Express.js router.

 See figure 3.1,3.2 and 3.3